 Force – (FO).
 Force is your overall power and control over the energy found within your body.
 It depicts your destructive force, your physical might, and the great intensity of your inner strength.

 Athletics.
 A Force (Athletics) Check covers any type of physical situation, such as climbing a sheer wall or cliff, holding onto a surface while being attacked, jumping up or across remarkably long distances, swimming, lifting/carrying/pushing an immensely large object, or resisting being pushed or pulled.

 Unlike the other skills, your ARC should lower the Difficulty Category for Force (Athletics) Checks while you are using a transformation.
 It is up to your ARC how much they will lower it, but a good way of looking at it is to decrease the Difficulty Category by -1 for every 2 Tiers of Power required to enter that transformation.

 Power.
 Power is equal to your Force Modifier.
 This represents how much of an impact your attacks leave.
 When making a Wound Roll with Physical or Energy attacks, add your Power.

 Super Stack.
-If your Force modifier is at least 6 higher than your Agility modifier, you gain a stack of Super Stack.
+If your base Force modifier is at least 6 higher than your base Agility modifier, you gain a stack of Super Stack.
 You gain additional stacks of Super Stack for each time your Force Modifier is an additional 4 higher than your Agility Modifier, as shown in the table below.